Location of Atlantic Provinces

 To calculate your hours

-This work should be at one of these National Occupational Classification (NOC) skill levels:
+This work should be at one of these National Occupational Classification (NOC) 2021 Training, Education, Experience and Responsibilities (TEER) categories

-• NOC Skill Type 0 (management jobs such as restaurant managers, mine managers)
+• TEER 0 (management jobs such as restaurant managers or mine managers)

-• NOC Skill Level A (professional jobs that usually need a degree from a university, such as doctors, dentists, architects)
+• TEER 1 (professional jobs that usually need a degree from a university, such as doctors, dentists or architects)

-• NOC Skill Level C (intermediate jobs that usually call for high school and/or job-specific training, such as industrial butchers, long-haul truck drivers, food and beverage servers)
+• TEER 4 (intermediate jobs that usually call for high school and/or several weeks of job-specific training, such as industrial butchers, long-haul truck drivers, or food and beverage servers)

 • the actions in the description of your NOC